Using TalkingPoints to Connect, Model and Promote Awareness

 How does TalkingPoints fit in?

-TalkingPoints is more than a messaging app—it’s a relationship-building tool that parents and teachers can leverage in the fight against forces like bullying.
+TalkingPoints is more than a messaging app—it’s a relationship-building solution that families and teachers can leverage to fight against forces like bullying.
 But how can such a simple app do that?

 Connect and build relationships between school and home

 Bullying and a child’s response to it is highly influenced by the adults in their lives.
-One of the most important things a teacher can do to advocate for a child’s emotional wellbeing is bring their family members into the classroom.
-Regardless of a parent’s previous engagement with formal education or the school system, they are the expert on their child, and should always be welcomed on their child’s educational journey.
+One of the most important things a teacher can do to advocate for a child’s emotional well-being is to bring their family members into the classroom.
+Regardless of a parent’s previous engagement with formal education or the school system, they are the expert on their child and should always be welcomed on their child’s educational journey.

 Teachers can make sure to involve families by checking in with them regularly.
-Over time, this leads to strong and lasting relationships between school and home.
+Over time, this leads to enduring relationships between school and home.
 It also helps the child see, “There’s a whole community of adults rooting for me!”

 Send simple, direct messages asking families how things are going at home or thanking them for staying involved.
 A little connection goes a long way.